 Over the years, I've taken many improv classes.
-It's the most fun you can have with your clothes on.
-I was initially drawn in by the laughter, but something else also happened: profound life lessons would regularly hit me like a ton of bricks.
+I was initially drawn in by the laughter and all the fun, but something else also happened: profound life lessons would regularly hit me like a ton of bricks.

 The mission of Randomly Inspired! is to take the improv experience on-line, facilitating creativity any time you want.

 Notes/credits for the individual games:

 - Fakespeare: to create this game, I parsed the excellent public domain collection of Shakespeare's works found at The Lost Continent.